LzDddd/AVRET/README.md

 ### Step 2: Prepare the visual features:
 * Download the pre-trained visual features from [SLT](https://github.com/neccam/slt).
 * Or, using the [Efficientnet-b0](https://github.com/lukemelas/EfficientNet-PyTorch) instead of the Encoder in [VideoMoCo](https://github.com/tinapan-pt/VideoMoCo) and pre-train the Discriminator by VideoMoCo framework.
-Then, using the pre-trained Efficientnet-b0 to extract visual features and pickle it like [SLT](https://github.com/neccam/slt).
+Then, using the pre-trained Efficientnet-b0 to extract visual features and compressed it by gzip (like [SLT](https://github.com/neccam/slt)).
 ## Usage
 Firstly, make sure the data folder is as follows:
 ```shell